Zoo of flows in a 3d gauged supergravity with periodic potential: Introduction

-An extension of the holographic renormalization \cite{deHaro:2000vlm, Skenderis:2002wp, Papadimitriou:2016yit} to the case of the presence of sources of irrelevant operators was discussed in \cite{vanRees:2011fr,vanRees:2011ir}, where it was shown that to complete the analysis, one has to introduce a cut-off surface $r=r_c$.
+An extension of the holographic renormalization to the case of the presence of sources of irrelevant operators was discussed in \cite{vanRees:2011fr,vanRees:2011ir}, where it was shown that to complete the analysis, one has to introduce a cut-off surface $r=r_c$.
 The effect of coupling integer-dimensional scalars that source irrelevant operators on the boundary theory was explored in \cite{Broccoli:2021icm}.
 The thermodynamics of observables and irrelevant deformations were studied in \cite{Davison:2018nxm}.
+The proposal that a finite radial cutoff $r=r_c$ in AdS$_3$ corresponds to a $T\overline{T}$ deformation of the dual CFT was established in \cite{McGough:2016lol}.

+Beyond AdS/CFT, holographic RG flows have also been explored in the context of the dS/CFT duality \cite{Strominger:2001pn,Leblond:2002ns,Leblond:2002tf}, where the role of the radial coordinate is replaced by time, and the flow connects Euclidean CFTs in the asymptotic past and future.

 In this work, we focus on a three-dimensional truncated gauged supergravity model \cite{Deger:1999st,Deger:2000as}, which features a real scalar field with a periodic potential inherited from the full gauged supergravity action.
 This potential possesses multiple extrema corresponding to AdS, de Sitter (dS), and Minkowski vacua.
 The holographic RG flows for this supergravity with a hyperbolic potential were studied in \cite{Arkhipova:2024iem,Golubtsova:2024dad}, and Janus/RG-flow interfaces were found in \cite{Gutperle:2024yiz}.
-The periodic case offers a distinct and rich structure since, besides AdS extrema, the potential includes dS and Minkowski critical points.
+The periodic case offers a distinct and rich structure since, besides AdS extrema, the potential includes dS and Minkowski extrema.
 At the same time, below we will show that all solutions in this model are related to deformations by irrelevant operators.
 In the five-dimensional case, holographic flows for the $D=5$ gauged supergravity model with a cosine superpotential corresponding to deformations of irrelevant operators were found in \cite{Behrndt:2000kx}.